scottrbrtsn/count-my-words/README.md

 11. Check the H2 Db at `http://localhost/9000/console` and select `jdbc:h2:~/count` U:sa PW:
 12. SwaggerAPI: Go to `http://localhost:9000/v2/api-docs` for basic api documentation, or `http://localhost:9000/swagger-ui.html` for pretty api documentation.

+please email or call me if you have any problems with the above.

 Notes
 - While this service is running, it persists all messages it processes into an H2 embedded DB.
 This will be reset if the service is reset.
 To permanently persist, add a story to the backlog to convert H2 to Postgres or some other DB.